 Add the key and cert files even if you are not encrypting assertions.
 Hue checks for the existence and validity of these files even if they are not needed.
 They cannot be empty files.
 This is a known issue.
-If necessary, create "valid" placeholder files:
+If necessary, create a valid self-signed certificate: